vizui/designpatterns/docs/patterns/filters.md

 - Collapsible (some or all filters can be collapsed or expanded by default)
 - Grouped under subheadings
-- Clearable (or resettable, if default filters are applicable)
+- Clearable (or resettable if default filters are applicable)

 {::nomarkdown}